enkidevs/curriculum/Android/Fundamentals/android-basics/android-files-generated.md

 ## Revision

-What folder keeps resources?
+A folder that keeps resources ???
-???

 * Res
 * Manifest